Lifecycle & Methodology | By Duncan Haughey | Read time minutes

-In its modern form, project management dates back to the early 1950s, although its roots go further back to the latter years of the 19th century.
-As businesses realised the benefits of organising work around projects - recognising the critical need to communicate and co-ordinate work across departments and professions - a defined method of project management emerged.
+In its modern form, project management dates back to the early 1950s, although its roots go back further to the latter years of the 19th century.

-Getting to that end result, successfully, is what project management is all about.
-At its core, then, project management centres on the planning and control of everything involved in delivering the end result - and it's a process that every person on a project team needs to embrace, understand and execute, no matter the experience level.
+Getting to a successful final result is what project management is all about.
+At its core, then, project management centres on the planning and control of everything involved in delivering the final result - and it's a process that every person on a project team needs to embrace, understand and execute, no matter the experience level.

 Even if you lack academic skills in a project methodology, taking a role in a project team provides an excellent learning opportunity, one that can improve your career profile.

 Even if you're an experienced manager or team member, a review of the critical - and most fundamental - elements of project management can inform and improve how effectively you take projects from concept to concrete plan and through to completion.